sjafferi/sjafferi.github.io/posts/algo-study-guide.md

 # What's in this guide

 This is meant to be a comprehensive guide for mastering technical interviews on algorithms and data structures.
-It includes a ground up understanding of the theory (relying on [UWaterloo's CS341](https://www.student.cs.uwaterloo.ca/~cs341/) and Skiena's Algorithm Design Manual) as well as problems aggregated from books and the web.
+It includes a ground up understanding of the theory (relying on [UWaterloo's CS341](https://www.student.cs.uwaterloo.ca/~cs341/) and [Skiena's Algorithm Design Manual](http://www.algorist.com/)) as well as problems aggregated from books (relying heavily on [Elements of Programming Interviews](https://www.amazon.com/gp/product/1537713949?ie=UTF8&tag=sjafferi-20&camp=1789&linkCode=xm2&creativeASIN=1537713949)) and the web.

 This guide assumes you have some background in algorithms and hence won't reiterate common definitions.